Maxcym/JungPal_project/README.md

 **Back-end:**

-- **Database and Server:** the platform uses a local database for data storage.
-This approach provides direct and personalized management of data, ensuring high performance and security.

 - **Technologies:** the back-end is built using PHP and JavaScript.
 PHP is utilized for server-side scripting, allowing us to handle form submissions, manage sessions, and interact with the database.
 JavaScript is employed for creating dynamic and interactive features that enhance the user experience.

 ## Hosting Details